 Evaluating and Processing Complaints (CALEA 52.1.1)

 After gathering the initial information, the Supervisor receiving the complaint will advise the Office of Professional Standards of the details of the complaint.
-The Office of Professional Standards will determine what investigative action will be taken.
+The Office of Professional Standards will coordinate with the involved employee's Chain of Command to determine what investigative action will be taken.

 Complaints of serious violations including criminal acts will be investigated by the Office of Professional Standards.
 Criminal Investigations will be coordinated through the Office of Professional Standards, but may be conducted by the Investigations Section.